Last Updated: October 2019

 Currency: New Taiwan dollar (TWD)

-As living standards rise in Asia, there is increased demand for medical care.
-A key point of access to the Asian healthcare market, Taiwan’s strategic location in the transportation hub of the Asia-Pacific region makes it an ideal location for entering emerging markets, especially in the case of China.
+As populations age across Asia, there is increased demand for medical care.
+A key point of access to the Asian healthcare market, Taiwan’s strategic location in the transportation hub of the Asia-Pacific region makes it an ideal location for entering emerging markets, especially China.

 Since launching the National Health Insurance (NHI) program in 1995, Taiwan has provided universal health coverage (99.9% of the population) through a single payer system.

 There are over 20,000 primary and 500 secondary care units in Taiwan, many of which are small, privately owned clinics.
-In 2016, approximately 93% of all health care facilities were contracted by the NHI system to provide healthcare service.
-Taiwan’s NHI entered its second-generation phase in 2013, which focuses on applying internet, cloud, and other information technologies to the system to optimize use and efficiency.
-Many of the more advanced medical devices are too expensive for the NHI system to reimburse users.
+In 2018, approximately 93% of all health care facilities were contracted by the NHI system to provide healthcare services.
+Taiwan’s NHI initiated its “second-generation phase” in 2013, which focuses on applying internet, cloud, and other information technologies to the system to optimize use and efficiency.
+Many treatments or examinations using more advanced medical devices are considered too expensive and not reimbursable under the NHI system.
 In such cases, a self-pay category is utilized, especially for items such as coronary stents, artificial ceramic hip joints, artificial intraocular lenses, and metal-on-metal artificial hip joints.

 Taiwan is a major market for U.S. medical device exports and is ranked among the top 25 in the world in terms of value.
-As of 2017, the medical device market in Taiwan has grown to approximately US$5.937 billion.
-Business Monitor International expects that the Taiwan medical device market will continue to grow by CAGR of 7.7% from 2014 to 2019.
-Due to its own limited market size, Taiwan manufacturers export most their products, which consist primarily of mid-to-low end medical equipment and contracted manufacturing for multinationals.
-Major opportunities for imports in Taiwan are at the high-end level, where the United States and Japan have been the primary players.
-Over 70% of this market is still supplied by imports, 34.9% of which are supplied by the U.S.
+As of 2018, the medical device market in Taiwan has grown to approximately US $4.66 billion .
+Business Monitor International expects that the Taiwan medical device market will continue to grow by 9.0% between 2017 and 2022.
+Due to its own limited market size, most Taiwan medical device manufacturers produce mid-to-low end medical equipment and contracted manufacturing for multinationals.
+Major opportunities for imports in Taiwan are at the high-end level, where the United States and Japan have dominated the market.
+Over 70% of this market is still supplied by imports, 34.9% of which are supplied by the United States.

 For any manufacturer wishing to enter Taiwan, it is essential to appoint a local distributor.
-Private hospitals in Taiwan tend to make deals on a one-to-one basis with local agents.
-Equipment tenders for public hospitals are handled through the Taiwan Authorities procurement agency.
-According to the Taiwan Ministry of Health and Welfare, there are 55,926 registered dealers for medical devices and pharmaceuticals in Taiwan.
+Private hospitals in Taiwan tend to purchase equipment directly from distributors with whom they already have established relationships.
+Equipment tenders for public hospitals are handled through the “Public Construction Commission” (PCC) under the Taiwan Executive Yuan (the executive branch of the government).
+According to the Taiwan Ministry of Health and Welfare (MOHW), there are 55,926 registered distributors for medical devices and pharmaceuticals in Taiwan.

 The Ministry of Health and Welfare (MOHW) reports that Taiwan’s population will continue to rise until the year 2021, along with an increase in the population of seniors.
 As a result, the National Health Expenditure (NHE) should continue to increase.
-In 20152, Taiwan’s National Health Insurance expenditure was 3.2% of gross domestic product (GDP) and is expected to grow annually at a rate of 4.75%3, putting further strain on the healthcare system in the coming years.
-This trend, however, is not merely driven by an aging population, but also by economic performance, the universal healthcare coverage system and the increasing prevalence of chronic disease.
-About 62% of Taiwan’s healthcare expenditures are funded by the public sector, with the remaining 38% covered by out-of-pocket private spending.
-According to MOHW, Taiwan also had one of the highest per capita healthcare spending levels in the Asia Pacific region at US$2,621 per person in 2015, ranking 22nd among OECD countries4.
+In 2017 , Taiwan’s National Health Expenditure amounted to US $37.5 billion, which is 6.4% of gross domestic product (GDP), which represents an increase of 3.7% over the previous year.
+About 60.8% of Taiwan’s healthcare expenditures are funded by the public sector, with the remaining 39.6% covered by the private sector.
+According to the MOHW, the NHE per capita was US $1,595 in 2017, an increase of 3.6% from the previous year.

 The medical manufacturing sector in Taiwan mostly consists of small to medium sized enterprises.
 The sector is particularly strong in manufacturing products at the lower end of the technology scale.
 Taiwan is one of the world’s leading producers of wheelchairs, patient aids, rehabilitation products, bandages and other medical supplies, and basic medical and surgical instruments.
 The local sector has also gradually expanded into orthopedic and implantable products, contact lenses, and other medical instruments and devices such as blood pressure and glucose monitors.

 The Taiwan pharmaceutical market is heavily reliant on imported drugs.
-Taiwan has approximately 1,900 manufacturers of Western medicines and about 200 Chinese medicine producers5.
+Taiwan has approximately 1,900 manufacturers of Western medicines and about 200 Chinese medicine producers .
 Most major international pharmaceutical companies are widely represented on the island.

-Foreign imports are in high demand and supply 70% of the high-tech end of Taiwan’s medical device market.
-Imported advanced medical devices are generally from the United States, EU and Japan, a trend that is set to continue.
+Foreign imports are in high demand and supply more than 70% of the advanced medical devices in the market.
+Imported advanced medical devices are generally from the United States, the EU and Japan, a trend that is set to continue.

 In Taiwan, medical devices must be registered with the Ministry of Health and Welfare (MOHW).
 Licenses are granted only to individual products and not to product lines.
-According to the regulations set by MOHW, companies that import to Taiwan must submit the required documentation through their Taiwan importers or subsidiaries.
-Generally the following documents are required by Taiwan authorities for shipments of medical devices, regardless of content or shipping method: Commercial Invoice, Certificate of Origin, Packing List, Pro forma Invoice, and Bill of Lading.
-Additionally, medical devices also require a free sale certificate.
-The certificate for medical devices may be obtained from the U.S. Food and Drug Administration’s Center for Devices and Radiological Health.
+According to the regulations set by MOHW, companies that export to Taiwan must submit the required documentation through their Taiwan importers or subsidiaries.
+Generally, the following documents are required by Taiwan authorities for shipments of medical devices, regardless of content or shipping method: Commercial Invoice, Certificate of Origin, Packing List, Pro forma Invoice, Bill of Lading, and a free sale certificate.
+Free sale certificates for medical devices may be obtained from the U.S. Food and Drug Administration’s Center for Devices and Radiological Health.

-Medical devices require an application for reimbursement review while pharmaceuticals require approval by the Taiwan Food and Drug Administration (TFDA) before entering the market.
+Medical devices require an application for reimbursement review, discussed below.
+Also, pharmaceutical products require approval by the Taiwan Food and Drug Administration (TFDA) before entering the market.

 In Taiwan, medical devices are divided into three risk classification levels: Class I (low-risk), Class II (medium-risk), and Class III (high-risk).
 The latter two risk classifications of medical devices must meet the following labeling requirements:

 The pricing and reimbursement for medical devices and drugs in Taiwan are set by Taiwan’s National Health Insurance Administration (NHIA).
-Once approval from Taiwan FDA (TFDA) is granted, the new medical device or drug manufacturer needs to submit an application with NHIA.
+Once approval from the Taiwan FDA (TFDA) is granted, all new-to-Taiwan medical device or drug manufacturers need to submit an application to the NHIA.

-According to the U.S. Trade Representative (USTR) “2016 National Trade Estimate Report”, stakeholders continue to underscore the need for greater transparency and predictability in Taiwan’s pricing and reimbursement policies for innovative pharmaceuticals in Taiwan’s healthcare system.
-Concerns remain over the pilot drug expenditure target (DET) program’s inconsistent treatment of reimbursements for patented pharmaceutical products, the calculation of annual drug expenditure targets, and confusion over what actions will be taken if targets are exceeded.
+According to the U.S. Trade Representative’s (USTR) “2018 National Trade Estimate Report”, U.S. industry stakeholders continue to underscore the need for greater transparency and predictability in Taiwan’s pricing and reimbursement policies for pharmaceuticals, including innovative pharmaceuticals, in Taiwan’s healthcare system.
+The 2013 introduction of the Drug Expenditure Target (DET) pilot program served as an improvement over the less predictable price volume survey system that had preceded it.
+However, U.S. industry continues to raise concerns over the DET pilot program’s inconsistent treatment of different forms of patented pharmaceutical products in price adjustments, the calculation of annual drug expenditure targets, what actions will be taken if targets are exceeded, and the impact of orphan drug and newly introduced vaccine expenditures on the National Health Insurance Administration (NHIA) global budget.

 Procurement & Tenders

-Taiwan International Medical & Healthcare Exhibition 2018 (MEDICARE Taiwan): June 21-24, Taipei
+Taiwan International Medical & Healthcare Exhibition (MEDICARE Taiwan)

 Below are the most promising subsectors: